Types-of-Financial-Ratios

 Profitability Ratios

-1 – Profit Margin (On Sales): Profit margin on sales is one of the most commonly used sales.
-For every dollar of revenue earned, percentage of profit is showed in this ratio.
+Profit margin on sales is one of the most commonly used ratios.
+It shows the percentage of profit for every dollar of revenue earned.

-Profit Margin (On Sales) = (Net Income / Sales) X 100
+Profit Margin (On Sales) = (Net Income / Sales) × 100

-Return on Assets = (Net Income / Total Assets) X 100
+Return on Assets = (Net Income / Total Assets) × 100

-3 – Return on Equity: Since equity represents the owner’s share in the business, return on equity is special interest to shareholders.
+Since equity represents the owner’s share in the business, return on equity is of special interest to shareholders.

-Return on Equity = (Net Income / Common Equity)
+Return on Equity = Net Income / Common Equity

 Asset Management Ratios